 - Sprinkle the Parmesan on top

-If I don’t have wraps at home I make grilled Indian bread, a perfect substitute and actually a better option.
-It has no fat, it is nice and warm and it is quickly done!
+This homemade wrap has no fat, it is nice and warm and it is quickly done!

 As soon as I shred a quarter of cabbage it triples in size so I always have to come up with new ideas on how to use it.

 My sister Gilda had the idea to make savory crepes and stuff them with stir-fried cabbage and boiled chicken.

-Instead of making a bechamel sauce she just added some soy sauce and put the savory crepes in the oven.
+Instead of making a rich bechamel sauce (as we would do in Italy) she just added some soy sauce and put the savory crepes in the oven.
 The result was surprisingly good.

 The cosy chicken and mushroom pie

-Even if this chicken pie will not be as “healthy” as the other dishes, it is a complete meal that will satisfy all palates, children as well as adults.
+Even if this chicken pie will not be as “healthy” as the other recipes in this list, it is a complete meal that will satisfy all palates, children as well as adults.